izeigerman/pittacus/README.md

 ```cpp
 int time_till_next_tick = pittacus_gossip_tick(gossip);
 ```
 This function returns a time period in milliseconds which indicates when the next tick should occur.
+This time interval can be used to adjust yor `poll` or `select` timeout.
 Check out the code documentation for further details.

 To spread some data within a cluster:
 ```cpp